Braintan Bison Tanning Class with Barnes River Camp: Cardwell, Montana. April 15 - 30, 2021

 Brain it a few times and spend hours softening hide.
 Smoke hide and BAMMM....brained bison robe!
 Keep in mind that this is Montana.
 Spring temperatures could range from 20 to 50F.
 Scheduling the class over a longer period will hopefully allow students more time to catch decent weather and be productive.
 This class is weather dependent.
 Spare time will allow our bodies to recuperate, learn from each other, laugh often, and keep stress levels low.

 Working bison hides is no easy peazy thing.
 Your body will be sore, tired, and cold at times.
 There might be forty hours of work on a hide, maybe more or less depending on commitment levels.
 Staff will help you along your journey, and we will not make you do anything you don't wish.
 We also will not do a cram session in the last day(s) if you slack off during the class.
 This class will involve work, frustrations, and play.
 A natural hot springs is about eight miles away for relaxation and rejuvenation.

 Class includes all hide-tanning materials, and price of the hide depends on where Barnes can get hides.
 There's ample camping at River Camp in various primitive structures, including an earthlodge and wickiups.
 Cooking happens over the campfire or on a propane stove.
 Bring your own food and extra warm sleeping bag or laying options.
 River Camp is a tobacco, alcohol and drug-free site.
-This class is exclusively offered to Green University® LLC students.
-Please read more about our immersion program, and sign up to join the fun!
-Hope to see you here!
+Please respect the integrity of our campus.

 More about Montana Bison